shivamp-20/Mathematical-Trading-Strategies/README.md

+*this file only displays correctly when downladed or viewed in edit mode of github

 Index Metrics:
 Index/Equity      Standard Deviation    Total Cumulative Return    Max Drawdown    Sharpe Ratio    Sortino Ratio
 --------------  --------------------  -------------------------  --------------  --------------  ---------------